 When I met my future husband, I quickly saw how godly and good a man he was!
 He was spiritual leader and also a virgin.
 I loved everything about him, but didn’t think I was deserving of anyone like him.
 So when I told him I wasn’t a virgin, the lies in my head were as loud and heavy as ever: You don’t deserve him, he won’t be able to let it go, sex won’t be holy, he deserves better, sex cannot be good...

 That night was enormously painful, as were the days that followed.
-He had some trouble trusting me, and I know he still had thoughts in his head that reflected mine, wondering if I really did deserve him, fearful that sex wouldn’t be the wonderful gift from God that he always pictured it to be.
-It was a painful time because those lies and fears came out in our attitudes and words towards each other, and forgiveness was like a revolving door.
-But all the while God was teaching, refining and rewashing over and over again, until love was restored.
-In 1 John 4:10-12 it says, “This is real love.
-It is not that we loved God, but that He loved us and sent His son as a sacrifice to take away our sins.
+As a result of what I had shared, he had trouble trusting me, and I know he entertained thoughts that reflected mine.
+I knew he was thinking that I didn't deserve him.
+He was fearful that sex wouldn’t be the wonderful gift from God that he always pictured it to be.
+It was a painful time because those lies and fears came out in our attitudes and words towards each other, and forgiveness came and went like a revolving door.
+But all the while God was teaching us, refining us, and washing us over and over again, until love was restored.
+1 John 4:10-12 says, This is real love.
+It is not that we loved God, but that he loved us and sent his son as a sacrifice to take away our sins.
 Since God loved us that much, we surely ought to love each other.
 No one has ever seen God.
-But if we love each other, God lives in us, and His love is perfected in us.”
-He doesn’t want to rest until this is made true in us.
+But if we love each other, God lives in us, and his love is perfected in us.
+He doesn’t stop working in us until this is made true in us.

 Hear his story here.